 All staff should understand, that even if there no reports in school it does not mean it's not happening, it may be the case that it is just not being reported.
 As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or deputy) and record these using the school/college's safeguarding system.
-St Mary's staff should use MyConcern to record any concerns in addition to speaking to the DSL.
+Staff should report their concern verbally to a DSL as well as completing a concern via Myconcern.